lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/bashSparkCluster.md

 author_profile: true
 ---

-# BASH your own Spark-Yarn-HDFS cluster
+## How to BASH your own Spark-Yarn-HDFS cluster?

 By [Benny Avelin](https://www.linkedin.com/in/benny-avelin-460b99121/)